 - Select Metrics to add to formula below:

-In the drop-down menu, select a required metrics and click Add metric.
+In the drop-down menu, select the required metric(s) and click Add metric.
 Repeat for each Metric you want to include, and each will then appear in the formula field below.

 You can build formulas by using standard mathematical operators such as + - / *.